eclipse-fog05/website/content/docs/internals/yaks.md

 Trees in the same group differs only for the first portion of the URI, while between different groups the tree structure is different.

-Below you can find the strucutures
+Below you can find the structures

 ### Public